-My shop has grown into a 11,000 square foot facility custom designed to handle all operations in-house that is continually changing to adapting and keep up with the team’s push to be the very best.
+My shop has grown into a 11,000 square foot facility, custom-designed to handle all operations in-house.
+It is continually changing to adapting and keep up with the team’s push to be the very best.
 We are not a music store and we don’t buy, trade or broker guitars.
-Our goal is to mach guitars with players or help them by repairing the one’s they have.
-What this shop is dedicated to is preserving fine stringed instruments, training craftsmen for the future of our trade and building fine hand crafted guitars.”
+Our goal is to match guitars with players or help them by repairing the ones they have.
+What this shop is dedicated to is preserving fine stringed instruments, training craftsmen for the future of our trade and building fine hand-crafted guitars.”

-If you visit my shop you’ll see that it’s for the most part an old school guitar shop with the same feel and vibe I grew up around in my youth.
-And through my exposure to some of the biggest manufacturing shops in the world, I’ve combined the level of professionalism they demand with this old school vibe to develop one of the most uniques shops in the world.
+If you visit my shop, you’ll see that it is (for the most part) an old-school guitar shop with the same feel and vibe I grew up around in my youth.
+And through my exposure to some of the biggest manufacturing shops in the world, I’ve combined the level of professionalism they demand with this old-school vibe to develop one of the most unique shops in the world.

 The layout of my work area has not changed in 30 years.
-My work bench, tools, jigs and fixtures are fashioned exactly the same now as when what I used to build and repair some of the most iconic guitars in the world.
+My work bench, tools, jigs and fixtures are fashioned exactly the same now as what I’ve used to build and repair some of the most iconic guitars in the world.

-When I lectures, it’s at this very bench so students get a chance to experience a piece of guitar history to see first hand what a Luthier’s bench looks like and how a Luthier makes it happen.
+When I lecture, it’s at this very bench so students get a chance to experience a piece of guitar history and see firsthand what a Luthier’s bench looks like and how a Luthier makes it happen.

-This approach works it’s way into the School at every level from the Tube Amp Building right down to the vintage based pick-ups of the electric guitars we build.
+This approach works its way into the School at every level from the Tube Amp Building class right down to the vintage-based pickups of the electric guitars we build.

-Bryan’s policy that a clean shop makes for a healthy mind and therefore clean healthy work.
-As a result, the Galloup shop is equipped with multiple dust collection systems and custom made cross draft tables for all sanding of wood or finishes.
+Bryan’s policy is that a clean shop makes for a healthy mind and therefore clean, healthy work.
+As a result, the Galloup shop is equipped with multiple dust collection systems and custom-made cross draft tables for all sanding of wood or finishes.
 It’s these appointments that separate the Galloup School and sets a standard for the students.

 A Luthier can do this work forever if they pay attention to what they are exposing their body to.
 If you break the rules you are just asking for trouble.